viamrobotics/docs/docs/manage/CLI.md

 ### locations

-The `locations` command lists all locations that the authenticated session has access to, grouped by organization, and allows you to create a new location API key.
+The `locations` command allows you to manage the [locations](/manage/fleet/locations/) that you have access to.
-Additionally, you can filter results by organization.
+With it, you can list avaialble locations, filter locations by organization, or create a new location API key.

 ```sh {class="command-line" data-prompt="$"}
 viam locations list [<organization id>]